• The Upfit Insider

 “how many tons can a dump truck hold legally?”

-Those answers usually give you a range — not the real number you need to stay legal and profitable.
+Most answers give you a vague range — not the real number you need to stay legal and profitable.

 If you spec or operate dump trucks, this article is for you.